A new accounting package required

 He says: “The software came as a bundle of modules and we didn’t need about 75% of them, so we were paying over the odds.
 It was too cumbersome for what we really needed – even after three years I found I was still discovering functionality that wasn’t necessary for us.
 And because we are quite small, we were down the pecking order when it came to customer service.”

 As Hanif started to research alternatives, there was one critical factor.
-Any new accounting software the AA implemented would need to integrate seamlessly with the specialist charity CRM software it uses, Oomi.
+Any new accounting software the AA implemented would need to integrate seamlessly with the specialist charity and membership CRM software it uses, Oomi.

 Xero and Vertis Accounting fit the bill